DanielT/a2ltool/README.md

 The consumer of the a2l file typically allows online calibraction over a protocol such as XCP and/or offline tuning by generating flashable parameter sets.
 There are several commercial tools for this purpose.

 The a2l file format is specified by ASAM and is formally called ASAM MCD-2 MC.

-## Project Status

-With a2ltool version 1.0 all initially planned features were fully implemented.
-Further improvements have been made as needed since then - see the changelog.